By Liza Burke, Marketing and Communications Director

 Tilth Alliance offers most of the services that the former organizations used to do.
 At the same time we are evaluating opportunities to improve and expand services as we build our capacity.

 Q: Where does Tilth Alliance offer programs and for whom?

-Farmers across Washington State participate in farmer-to-farmer education through our Farm Walks, one-day universities and annual Tilth Conference.
-Aspiring farmers can use our FarmLink to find farm land.
+Farmers across Washington State participate in farmer-to-farmer education through Farm Walks, offered in partnership with WSU, one-day universities, and the annual Tilth Conference.
+Aspiring farmers can use FarmLink to find farm land.